Skip to main content

 MeanReversion

-Counter-trend inside a documented range
+Counter-trend inside a known range

 Bollinger extreme reversal in a defined channel, oversold-in-uptrend, statistical pairs trading.
-Targets are structural midlines — BB midline, VWAP, 21 EMA.
+Targets are midlines — BB midline, VWAP, 21 EMA.
 Exits on trend continuation past entry or vol expansion.

 Strategies BB extreme mean-reversion · Pairs trading